Kingaroy: History

 The presence of the US Army in Queensland generally and more particularly in Kingaroy created a need to supply them with very large quantities of navy beans (known as baked beans in Australia) which led to widespread planting of navy beans in the Kingaroy area from 1940 with seed supplied by the US Army.
 Such was the military importance of navy beans that all war-time production of navy beans was done under contract to the Australian Government and subject to the National Security Act.
 After the war, the industry struggled with a number of issues including tariffs, marketing, processing and being controlled from Brisbane.
 With the vast majority of bean growers in Queensland being in the Kingaroy area and following the destruction of the processing factory in Toowoomba, local growers decided to form a co-operative based in Kingaroy to process and market the product locally on a site provided by Kingaroy Shire Council who wanted to encourage the project.
 Since 1993, the cooperative is known as Bean Growers Australia.

 St Mary's Catholic Secondary School opened in 1946.
 In 1980 it merged with St Mary's Catholic Primary School to become South Burnett Catholic College.

 Kingaroy State High School opened on 28 January 1958, replacing the secondary department at Kingaroy State School.

 South Burnett Catholic College opened in 1980, as the merger of St Mary's Catholic Primary and Secondary Schools.

 Kingaroy Christian College opened on 24 April 1984 and closed on 6 May 1999.
+The college had buried a time capsule on 24 April 1994.
+On 16 April 2013, former students dug up the time capsule with the assistance of the owners of the former school site.
+The time capsule contained a number of small items including a floppy disk.

 St John's Lutheran Primary School opened on 23 January 1989 with 26 students and 2 teachers.
+The school was established by relocating the school buildings from the closed Mannuem Creek State School in Mannuem.
 In 2014 the school expanded to offer junior secondary schooling (Years 7 to 9).

-Kingaroy celebrated its Centenary in 2004.
+Kingaroy celebrated its centenary in 2004.

 Kingaroy is also noted for being the first region in Australia to be placed on Level 7 Water Restrictions, which occurred on 1 October 2007.

 In 2017, Kingaroy Magistrates and District Court underwent a $5.3 million refurbishment.
 The improvements included a full internal and external refurbishment and a new secure interview room for witnesses to give evidence.
 The courthouse was officially opened on 6 February 2018 by Queensland Attorney-General Yvette D’Ath.

+Demographics

 Heritage listings

 Kingaroy has a number of sites listed on the Queensland Heritage Register, including: